-Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-Timber and felt garden summer house.
+Double timber and mineral felt lock-up garage.
+The timber walls of the garage have been clad with PVC panelling.
+Timber and mineral felt garden cabin.
+Brick and tiled external boiler house.
 Outside areas and boundaries Visually inspected.
-The front garden area is landscaped with mono blocking and is bounded by brick walls.
-The rear garden area is laid to lawn and timber decked and bounded by brick walls.
+The front garden area is laid to lawn and bounded by brick walls.
+The front garden also benefits from a mono block driveway.
+The rear garden is laid to lawn and mono blocked and bounded by concrete block walls and timber fencing.
 Ceilings Visually inspected from floor level.
-Plaster lined with coving in places.
+Plaster lath ceilings.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mainly hard plastered.
-Floors including out floors Confesse of supposed fleave were viewelly in spected.
-No Floors including sub floors Surfaces of exposed floors were visually inspected.
+Solid and stud construction with plastered surfaces.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Suspended timber construction.
 No access possible to the sub-floor area.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+1 Builtin and and a second secon Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery of soft wood timber construction.
+The internal joinery is of softwood and hardwood timber construction.
 Mix of solid and glazed internal doors.
-Kitchen fittings benefit from both floor and wall mounted units.
-The staircase is a timber tread and riser stair with timber hand rails.
+Modern kitchen fittings which benefit from both floor and wall mounted units.